LimpSquid/led-cube-engine/README.md

 # Getting started
-This project uses CMake to build an executable, so make sure you have version 3.13 or higher installed.
+This project uses CMake to build the executable.
+Make sure you have CMake version 3.13 or higher installed.
 To build and run the executable follow these steps:

 1. Clone this repository:
     ```bash